sapanapoudel/data-structures-and-algorithms/code401challenges/README.md

 [Code](src/main/java/code401challenges/tree/BinarySearchTree.java) |
 [Test](src/test/java/code401challenges/tree/BinarySearchTreeTest.java)

-## Code challenge: fizzBuzz in Tree
+## 16.Code challenge: fizzBuzz in Tree
 #### Challenge
 Write a function called FizzBuzzTree which takes a tree as an argument.
 Without utilizing any of the built-in methods available to your language, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes: